aaronangle/stocks/README.md

 * React
 * Node - Express
 * MongoDB - Mongoos
-* Module CSS Stylesheets(each components css stylesheet is scoped only to the component)
+* React Module CSS Stylesheets(each components css stylesheet is scoped only to the component)
 * GraphQL